keboola/connection-docs/catalog/multi-project/index.md

 - etc.

 The multi project architecture is a solution to these kinds of problems.
-It is not really any sort of architecture, it is only a *usage pattern* of the Keboola Connection platform.
+It is not really any sort of architecture, it is only a *usage pattern* of the Keboola platform.
 The idea is to create separate projects for receiving, analyzing and writing data.
 The projects structure can follow the organization structure, technological structure, or anything else really.

 ## Example Scenario
-Let's say that you have an existing Keboola Connection project that contains:
+Let's say that you have an existing Keboola project that contains:

 - Oracle database extractor with the following configurations:
     - `ora-history` -- The source database is over 2TB; the largest table is `op_history`, which can be easily loaded [incrementally](/storage/tables/#incremental-loading) as records are only added; it is updated every 10 minutes.